- Download our Moving to São Paulo Guide (PDF)

 Hospitals in São Paulo tend to be concentrated in the upper-income areas that expats are likely to live in, meaning they will be easily accessible.
 Given that its healthcare system has to serve millions of residents, there is a wide selection of hospitals, pharmacies and private practices available to expats living in the city.

 Expats in São Paulo will have access to highly-skilled doctors and medical staff, the latest technology and a variety of world-class options when it comes to private care.
-This does, of course, come at a price, and it's therefore important that expats invest in good health insurance.
+This does, of course, come at a price, and it's essential that expats invest in comprehensive health insurance.

 Hospitals in São Paulo